A Fine Bloody Way to Start a SeriesMartin Chandler |

 If Borwick’s finger had gone up Australia would have been 74-3.
 Hassett would have been joined by a debutant and there would have been no specialist batsmen to come.
 As it was the two experienced men batted for the rest of the day, and Bradman was unbeaten on 162 at the close, all the old majesty having slowly returned as his innings wore on.
 Next day he took his score to 187 before being dismissed and the all-rounders then took their side to 595-5 at stumps.
 The third day was rain interrupted, Australia adding 50 more before England closed on 21-1.
 That night the heavens opened and, caught on a drying wicket, England lost by an innings and 332.
 Had Bradman gone and England made inroads they could easily have had time to bat for a day and a half themselves on a benign wicket, before condemning Australia to bat again when it was at its worst.
 In short they might have won the Test.

-Another question is what Bradman would have done had he gone for 28 after scratching around for so long.
-Many believed he might have retired, but that does seem improbable, and a suggestion that McCool dealt with colourfully, but surely accurately, I know Bradman pretty well and I can’t think he would ever have pulled up his swag and cleared off just on the strength of one failure.
+Another question is what Bradman would have done had he gone for 28 after looking so unconvincing for so long.
+Many believed he might have retired, but that does seem improbable, and a suggestion that McCool dealt with colourfully, but surely accurately; I know Bradman pretty well and I can’t think he would ever have pulled up his swag and cleared off just on the strength of one failure.
 In the event he went on to score 234 in the next Test and a half century in each of the next three.
 Against India the following season he averaged 178.75.
 And then it was a last hurrah in England as “The Invincibles” rampaged through the mother country.
 Bradman averaged a mere 72.57, and missed a career average of 100 by a solitary boundary, but 99.94 remains, probably, the most iconic number in the game.

 Going back to 1946/47 had England won at the ‘Gabba there might well have been everything to play for in the final Test at 1-1.
 As it was it was 2-0, and England lost that game by 5 wickets, but Doug Wright had the match of his life.
 He took 7-105 in the Australian first innings which gave England a narrow first innings lead of 27.
 Australia’s victory target was 214 after illness prevented Hutton from batting in England’s second innings.
 Bradman led them home with 63, but when he was on 2 a straightforward slip catch from Wright’s bowling was put down by Edrich.
 Had England had the Ashes in sight, rather than a consolation victory, perhaps it would have been held.
 No one will ever know of course, but the lost opportunity is undoubtedly why “the catch that never was” has retained its place as one of the more controversial incidents in the history of the long running sporting soap opera that is “The Ashes”.